Estimated reading time: 4 minutes

 Over time, a lack of incoming cash can affect the overall financial health of your business.
 It can increase your debt-to-equity ratio, reduce your operating efficiency, and lower your liquidity ratio.
-Liquidity is the amount of cash and assets that you have readily available to manage your short-term obligations, and a lack of liquidity could put your company at risk of default.
-If you have a stack of unpaid invoices and need cash right away, there are several short-term financing options available.
+Liquidity is the amount of cash and assets you have readily available to manage your short-term obligations, and a lack of liquidity could put you at risk of default.
+If you have a stack of unpaid invoices and need cash right away, several short-term financing options are available.
 One of them is invoice factoring, which is explained in this Balboa Capital blog post.

 All about invoice factoring.

 Invoice factoring, also called accounts receivable factoring, is not a business loan in the traditional sense.
-It is a scenario in which a small business sells its unpaid invoices to a financing company that specializes in invoice factoring.
-In return, the factoring company provides a lump sum of cash that is usually between 70% and 90% of the total outstanding invoices.
+Instead, it is a scenario where a small business sells its unpaid invoices to a financing company specializing in invoice factoring.
+In return, the factoring company provides a lump sum of cash between 70% and 90% of the total outstanding invoices.

-Her clients agreed to pay their invoices 30 days after the recordings were completed, but Nicol needed cash to cover the cost of office rent, electricity, craft services, and to pay her studio engineers.
-She sold her invoices to a factoring company for $20,000 (80% of the total value of her invoices).
+Her clients agreed to pay their invoices 30 days after the recordings were completed.
+Still, Nicol needed cash to cover the cost of office rent, electricity, craft services, and to pay her studio engineers.
+So she sold her invoices to a factoring company for $20,000 (80% of the total value of her invoices).
 Nicol’s clients paid their bills on time, and the factoring company gave her the remaining 20%, minus a 5% factoring fee, processing fees, and an origination fee.

 How to qualify.

 In addition, they will check to see that applicants do not have any tax problems or legal issues.
-The application is fairly straightforward and typically asks for personal and business information, tax returns, corporation documents, and financial returns.
+The application is relatively straightforward and typically asks for personal and business information, tax returns, corporation documents, and financial returns.

 Things to keep in mind.

 Although invoice factoring can help you get cash quickly, there are a few things to consider before moving forward.
-First, there is no guarantee that your customers will pay their bills, or that your factoring company will collect your customers’ unpaid invoices.
-This could put you in a financial dire straits, particularly in the event that your factoring company asks you to buy back the unpaid invoices down the road.
-Next, your company’s accounting department will no longer deal with your customers directly when it comes to collecting payments and maintaining good customer relationships.
+First, there is no guarantee that your customers will pay their bills or that your factoring company will collect your customers’ unpaid invoices.
+This could put you in dire financial straits, particularly if your factoring company asks you to buy back the unpaid invoices down the road.
+Next, your accounting department will no longer deal with your customers directly when collecting payments and maintaining good customer relationships.